Introduction

 $first->append($second); // same as (new MiddlewarePipe())->append($first)->append($second)

-passed to middleware
+$next passed to middleware

 Prior to 0.9.1 the MiddlewarePipe is implemented with a mutable state inside.
-If any middleware call $next
+If any middleware call $next more than one times, the behavior will be unreasonable (it increase inner $index and try to call the middleware at that index).

-always to invoke remaining stack of middleware(s) as expected.
+Start from 0.9.1, the state is immutable, makes calling $next always to invoke remaining stack of middleware(s) as expected.
 This can be useful for retry logic or fallback logic.

 If you are implementing some middleware, be careful to keep request related state in request object only.
 Don't save any request state in middleware object or calling

-twice may be broken due to leaked state.
+$nexttwice may be broken due to leaked state.

 Dummys